Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: ShOpt Notation, Workflow, and Overview

 \subsection{Code Overview}

 \texttt{ShOpt} takes inspiration from robotics algorithms, such as SE-Sync \citep{doi:10.1177/0278364918784361}, that run on manifold-valued data.
 The manifold properties of shears are described in \cite{Bernstein_2002}; we expand on their work to provide more robust multivariate analytic fits to PSF intensity profiles.
-We specifically use multivariate Gaussians, as they are cheap to compute, but for a more rigorous treatment of optimization methods on manifold-valued data, see \cite{AbsMahSep2008} and \cite{boumal2023intromanifolds}. \texttt{ShOpt} also provides two modes for fitting PSFs in the pixel basis: \texttt{PCA} mode and \texttt{autoencoder} mode detailed in Section \ref{sec:psfHat}. \texttt{PCA} mode approximates the original image by summing the first $n$ principal components, where $n$ is supplied by the user.
+We specifically use multivariate Gaussians, as they are cheap to compute, but for a more rigorous treatment of optimization methods on manifold-valued data, see \cite{AbsMahSep2008} and \cite{boumal2023intromanifolds}. \texttt{ShOpt} also provides three modes for fitting PSFs in the pixel basis: \texttt{PCA} mode, \texttt{autoencoder} mode, and \texttt{smoothing} mode, detailed in Section \ref{sec:psfHat}. \texttt{PCA} mode approximates the original image by summing the first $n$ principal components, where $n$ is supplied by the user.
 We also introduce \texttt{autoencoder} mode, which uses a neural network with an autoencoder architecture to learn the PSF.
 A square image of side length $n$ can be thought of as vectors in $\mathbb{R}^{n^2}$, where each pixel is a basis element.
 The architecture is built so that the image is encoded into a vector space represented by a basis with dim$(V) < n^2$ before being decoded back into the dimension of our original image.
 The nonlinearity of the network ensures that the key features are learned instead of some linear combination of the sky background.
-Both \texttt{PCA} and \texttt{autoencoder} modes provide the end user with tunable parameters that allow for accurate reconstruction of the model vignettes without overfitting to noise.
+Both \texttt{PCA} and \texttt{autoencoder} modes provide the end user with tunable parameters that allow for accurate reconstruction of the model vignettes without overfitting to noise. \texttt{Smoothing} mode applies a Lanczos kernel to the input vignettes, and uses the smoothed output for the pixel basis fit.